bluesky/tiled/docs/source/how-to/register.md

 )
 ```

-#### Writing a consolidated structure
+#### Writing a composite structure

-Similarly, to create a consolidated container structure, one needs to specify
-its constituents as separate Data Sources.
-For example, to consolidate a table
-and an array, consider the following example
+A Composite structure allows the user to acess the columns of contained tables in
+a flat name space along with other arrays.
+Writing new data to a Composite container
+is analoguous to the usual containers, however exceptions will be raised if there are
+any name collisions.

 ```python
 import pandas